cog/Games-Cards-ShuffleTrack/README.md

 # SEE ALSO

-The following is a very, very, very, very extremely small list of recommended books:
+The following is an extremely small list of recommended books:

 - The Expert at the Card Table, by S. W. Erdnase
 - Card College, by Roberto Giobbi